vagridz/.dotfiles/nvim/.config/nvim/README.md

 Development Environment (IDE) and shows one of many possible implementations.

+More information can be found in the `notes/` directory.

 ## Features

 Here is a list of the features an IDE must have (by some kind of order